R. S. Praveen Kumar: Transformation of Social Welfare Residential Schools

-SWAEROEsS
+SWAEROES

 Praveen Kumar is the founder and the guiding force to launch a payback movement called SWAEROES.
 Where SWAEROES stands for Social Welfare Aeroes (Greek for sky), it means that sky is the limit and there is no reverse gear or no looking back or no slowing down.
 Swaeroes student not only focused in academics and focusing success in arts, cultural programs, sports and games.
 Springer Publications has published the work of Praveen Kumar in its series Empowering Teachers to Build a Better World.
 His work is selected as one among the six nations shortlisted across the world.

 Criticism by right-wing groups

 In March 2021, a video went viral during an oath ceremony of a Swaero movement held at Dhulikatta Buddhist Shrine in Peddapalli district.
 In the video Praveen Kumar was seen repeating "Budha Vandanam", vows taken by B. R. Ambedkar when he converted to Buddhism, which include denouncing faith in certain Hindu gods.
 The video was circulated and he was criticised by right-wing groups.
 Telangana BJP politicians and Vishva Hindu Parishad members accused him of spreading sentiments against Hinduism among students using the Swaero movement.
 Praveen Kumar defended against the accusations and issued a statement saying Swaeroism is an inclusive ideology and they don't teach any prejudice against any religion.
 The statement also stated that they work for just and equal society in the country only through education, health awareness, scientific thinking and economic empowerment, not through hatred.